 AAFP: Malingering in Forensic Evaluations

-This self-paced training program on Malingering in Forensic Evaluations is presented by Michael Vitacco, PhD, ABPP
+This on-demand professional training program on Malingering in Forensic Evaluations is presented by Michael Vitacco, Ph.D., ABPP, in partnership with The American Academy of Forensic Psychology.

-This training program offers guidance on legal and practical implications of evaluating response styles in forensic evaluations.
-Several key aspects of evaluating for malingering in forensic evaluations are reviewed.
-Specific issues including a critical review of diagnostic criteria for malingering from DSM-5, how courts have dealt with malingering and reviewing several commonly used instruments designed to detect feigning.
-When reviewing the instruments pros and cons of each is discussed with an overview of their psychometric properties.
-Ethical and cultural considerations are integrated throughout the training with relevance to civil and criminal forensic work.
+This training program offers guidance on the legal and practical implications of evaluating response styles in forensic evaluations.
+Several critical aspects of evaluating for malingering in forensic evaluations are reviewed.
+Specific issues are discussed, including a critical review of diagnostic criteria for malingering from DSM-5, how courts have dealt with malingering, and several commonly used instruments designed to detect feigning.
+When reviewing the instruments pros and cons of each are discussed with an overview of their psychometric properties.
+Ethical and cultural considerations are integrated throughout the program with relevance to civil and criminal forensic work.

 Describe malingering and the criteria in the DSM-5